-Property Tax Loan Myths
+Property Tax Loans Myths

 There is no new lien created.
 The existing taxing unit’s lien is simply transferred to the new lienholder.

-The property tax obligation will always retain a superior lien regardless of who holds it - the county or the Property Tax Lender.
+No, the property tax obligation will always retain a superior lien regardless of who holds it - the county or the Property Tax Lender.
 The junior creditor (bank or mortgage company) is therefore best served by having that obligation be as small as possible.
 Because the Property Tax Lender 1.) charges fees less than the county, 2.) creates a plan that starts to reduce the obligation immediately, and 3.) forecloses on less than .5% of properties, the creditor’s position is actually helped by the taxpayer transferring their tax lien.